Westscot Living - Mid-Market Rent homes

 Will I be allowed to keep a pet?

 You must apply for permission to keep a pet.
-You will have to pay an additonal £100 deposit for prospective tenants who have pets.
+You'll have to pay an additonal £100 deposit for every pet you want to live with you.
 This is common practice in the private rented sector.

 Can I view the home before signing my tenancy agreement?